LGBTQ Pride at 50: Focus Shifts Amid Pandemic, Racial Unrest

 The Pride website for Philadelphia, a two-hour drive south, notes that events planned earlier in June were canceled — and it shouts BLACK LIVES MATTER! before advising of online alternatives.

 Philadelphia in 2017 introduced a new rainbow flag that featured a black and a brown stripe above the usual colors of the spectrum, to highlight people of color.
-It was instantly polarizing, but critics have largely come around to the design.
+It was instantly polarizing, but critics have largely come around and the design is now common around the world.

-“Our flag helped start a global conversation and it’s brought me to tears to see it everywhere during this pivotal time in our country’s history,” Amber Hikes said in a Facebook Post.

-She worked for the mayor's office when the design was unveiled and now is the American Civil Liberties Union's first chief equity and inclusion officer.
+“Our flag helped start a global conversation and it’s brought me to tears to see it everywhere during this pivotal time in our country’s history,” Amber Hikes — who worked for the mayor's office when she revealed the design and who is now the American Civil Liberties Union's first chief equity and inclusion officer — said in a Facebook post.

 “We’re never going to stop letting ourselves, each other, and the whole damn world know that our liberation has always been led by BIPOC queer and trans folks — and when we do get free, when we get free together, it will be with Black and brown queer & trans folks at the front.”